qifan-wu/urbanAIPolicy_Vis/README.md

 ## Introduction
-This is a web tool to visualize AI-related urban planning document
+This is a web tool to visualize AI-related urban planning document, deployed on [Fly.io](https://fly.io/apps/flyiotest-urban-policy). # TBD: change to your new fly.io app address

 ## Functions
 A search box for user to select a category and return a table of relavant documents in format of a table, with information of document filename, match_count (how many chunks are identified as the given subcategory-related) and a link to open the pdf with category-relavant highlights

+Workflow: 1.find the context and location of chunks classified with specified category using pipeline result; 2.break chunk contend into lines and clean them; 3.loop to find the lines from the pages they're in, using fitz page.search_for and add_highlight_annot functions to find and highlight the relavent lines.

 ## Code Structure
 <pre>```